camrossi/home-cluster/docs/build-talos.md

   ```
   REGISTRY ?= registry.camsab.me
   USERNAME ?= talos

+  # Remove All the Targets and just keep/add what we need
+  TARGETS = binfmt-misc
+  TARGETS += rk3588
+  TARGETS += mali-gpu-firmware
+  TARGETS += usb-modem-drivers

   ```
   change as requried

 Update the Makefile and ensure `PKGS` matches whatever version is used in the siderolabls repo.
 I.e. copy the calue from `https://github.com/siderolabs/extensions/blob/v1.8.3/Makefile`